MarwanDebbiche/post-tuto-deployment/blog-post/post.md

     return dedup_urls
 ```

-and another function to check if there is a next page:
+and another function to check if a next page button exists:

 ```python
 def go_next_page():